bahrus/be-linked/README.md

 </div>
 ```

 NB:  Can't subscribe to dataset.d changes.
 So can't support link, only copy.

+Maybe this should be a separate decorator?

 Ambient Verbs: